 Community Organizing and Social Media- Gretchen has an interest in social media and computer technology, which includes creating, designing, and managing various websites, forums, and blogging related to art therapy, creativity, e-networking, and community organizing for art therapists.
 In 2008, she founded The Art Therapy Alliance, an on-line professional network that embraces social media and connection to promote art therapy, the work of art therapists, and build community.
 Gretchen also created the online community 6 Degrees of Creativity in 2011 that cultivates creative goodness through artmaking, collaboration, and connection.
 During 2013, Gretchen joined the American Art Therapy Association’s Social Media Committee, serving as Content Creator for the Association’s Facebook page.
 In 2014 Gretchen also joined TLC’s Blogging Team as a Guest Contributor.

-to assist with areas of concern and interest for the college’s leadership.
-Gretchen is also a member of Ohio’s Buckeye Art Therapy Association (BATA) and is a Past President (2007-2010) of this non-profit professional organization.
+Professional Affiliations- Gretchen is a member of Ohio’s Buckeye Art Therapy Association (BATA) and is a Past President (2007-2010) of this non-profit professional organization.
 During these four years, Gretchen led a 12 member board and membership of 200 art therapists, students, and other interested professionals who are dedicated to the advancement of the practice of art therapy in Ohio.
 She has also served as BATA’s Publications Committee Chair (2005 & 2006), which included being the Editor of BATA’s quarterly newsletter, The Palette.
 In 2019, Gretchen received the BATA’s Honorary Life Membership Award.
 Gretchen has also been active within the American Art Therapy Association (AATA), serving as Web Editor of AATA’s official website from 2005-2008 and as the Association’s Program Chair for the 40th Anniversary Conference in 2009.
 Her past AATA committee work has also included Student Subcommittee Chair (1997-1999), Education Committee (1999-2002), Web Editorial Committee (2002-2003), Publications Committee (2005-2006), Governmental Affairs Committee (2007-2008) and AATA’s Journal Advisory Board (2007-2009).
 Gretchen served on AATA’s Social Media Committee (2013-2016) and in 2016 received a Presidential Recognition Award from the Association for her service as a content creator.
 She currently is serving her second term on the AATA’s Board of Directors.

 Creative Practice- Gretchen enjoys finding inspiration, creating positive energy, and discovering transformation by working in mixed media, collage, altered art, art journaling, as well as organizing global art exchanges and creative collaborations.
 Gretchen is honored to be part of the 21 SECRETS Art Journaling Workshop Teaching Collective, as well as an invited teacher for 2015 and 2016’s holistic visual journaling workshop, Spectrum.
 You can learn more about Gretchen’s art, projects, and creative interests on her blog Creativity in Motion.